Boeing 737 MAX: Production

 On August 13, 2015, the first 737 MAX fuselage completed assembly at Spirit Aerosystems in Wichita, Kansas, for a test aircraft that would eventually be delivered to launch customer Southwest Airlines.
 On December 8, 2015, the first 737 MAX—a MAX 8 named Spirit of Renton—was rolled out at the Boeing Renton Factory.

 Because GKN could not produce the titanium honeycomb inner walls for the thrust reversers quickly enough, Boeing switched to a composite part produced by Spirit to deliver 47 MAXs per month in 2017.
 Spirit supplies 69% of the 737 airframe, including the fuselage, thrust reverser, engine pylons, nacelles, and wing leading edges.

 A new spar-assembly line with robotic drilling machines was expected to increase throughput by 33%.
 The Electroimpact automated panel assembly line sped up the wing lower-skin assembly by 35%.
 Boeing planned to increase its 737 MAX monthly production rate from 42 planes in 2017, to 57 planes by 2019.
 The new spar-assembly line is designed by Electroimpact.
 Electroimpact has also installed fully automated riveting machines and tooling to fasten stringers to the wing skin.

-The rate increase strained the production and by August 2018, over 40 unfinished jets were parked in Renton, awaiting parts or engine installation, as CFM engines and Spirit fuselages were delivered late.
+The rate increase strained the production and by August 2018, over 40 unfinished jets were parked in Renton, awaiting parts or engine installation, as CFM Leap-1B engines and Spirit fuselages were delivered late.
 After parked airplanes peaked at 53 at the beginning of September, Boeing reduced this by nine the following month, as deliveries rose to 61 from 29 in July and 48 in August.

-On September 23, 2015, Boeing announced a collaboration with Comac to build a completion and delivery facility for the 737, in Zhoushan, China, the first outside the United States.
+On September 23, 2015, Boeing announced a collaboration with Comac (Commercial Aircraft Corporation of China) to build a completion and delivery facility for the 737, in Zhoushan, China, the first outside the United States.
 This facility initially handles interior finishing only, but will subsequently be expanded to include paintwork.
 The first aircraft was delivered from the facility to Air China on December 15, 2018.